 Paul Tilley, chief executive of ESBS, said: “It is fantastic that we’ve been able to grow to accommodate our customers’ ever-evolving needs, and I’m sure Scott and Shane will be great assets to the team.”

 Dye continued that there was a “huge amount” he could help brokers with as ESBS was able to consider modern methods of construction and was committed to first-time, professional, self-employed and later life buyers.

 He said: “It’s very exciting to have an opportunity where you can contribute directly to the future proposition of the business, and especially be part of a team which is committed to providing the broker with the best service.

 Cufflin added: “I really like the personal aspect of a building society.
 Being a smaller society, I feel we can really make a difference to our customers.”

 What locations and how many advisers and broker firms do you cover in your role?

-How do you establish and maintain a good relationship with brokers?
+How have you changed the way you establish and maintain a good relationship with brokers in the pandemic?

-What personal talent is most valuable in doing your job?
+What personal talent/skill is most valuable in doing your job?

-What personal skills would you most like to improve on?
+What personal talent/skill would you most like to improve on?